-For our 2017 Robo-Advisor Review we assessed, rated, and ranked eight different firms.
+For our Robo-Advisor Review we assessed, rated, and ranked eight different firms.
 Instead of relying on website information and marketing materials as most editorials do, we opened and funded an account with each robo-advisor

 to acquire a true client experience.
 Here, we will compare Personal Capital vs TD Ameritrade Essential Portfolios to see which robo-advisor is best.

 Lastly, more web savvy customers may find it valuable to have access to customer service through phone, email, and live chat.
 However, not every robo provides live chat support as an option.
-TD Ameritrade Essential Portfolios has live chat support, Personal Capital doesn't.
+TD Ameritrade Essential Portfolios makes live chat support available to clients, while Personal Capital does not.

 Overall, both Personal Capital and TD Ameritrade Essential Portfolios hold a 4.50 star rating.
 And, as far as individual category awards go, TD Ameritrade Essential Portfolios posted awards Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service, while Personal Capital found itself with none of these.